-This section provides general information about the behavior of and current limitations in adding MySQL Cluster nodes online.
+This section provides general information about the behavior of and current limitations in adding NDB Cluster nodes online.

 Redistribution of Data.